1986 New York Mets: A Team Reconsidered

 I’m guilty of it myself.
 I’ll admit it.
 I’ve devoted far more ink, and far more thought over the years, to the 1986 Boston Red Sox than I have to the 1986 New York Mets, despite the fact that it was the Mets who prevailed that year.

 This is partly because it’s hard not to view this Mets team through the lens of what might have been, had its players not slowly broken down, fallen prey to self-destructive impulses, and been sold off.
 It wasn’t just Darryl Strawberry and Dwight Gooden, either.
-Lenny Dykstra and Ron Darling didn’t quite ‘click’ in New York, and Gary Carter was already running down.
+Lenny Dykstra and Ron Darling didn’t quite click in New York, and Gary Carter was already running down.

-Over the first half of the season, they went a mind bending 59-25 before settling into a more sustainable groove, going a somewhat more reasonable 49-29 after the All-Star Break.
-Lest you think they were slouching into the playoffs, however: they went 13-4 over the season’s last three weeks.
+Over the first half of the season, they went a mind-bending 59-25 before settling into a more sustainable groove, going a somewhat more reasonable 49-29 after the All-Star break.
+Lest you think they were slouching into the playoffs, however, they went 13-4 over the season’s last three weeks.
+In a nutshell, yeah, these guys were pretty special.

 They fought through a determined Houston Astros team in the NLCS, four games to two.
 It’s not fair to the Astros to reduce them to a footnote.
-They won 96 games themselves, behind a monster year from Mike Scott (8.2 WAR, a 2.22 ERA) and the aging Nolan Ryan.
+They won 96 games themselves, behind a monster year from Mike Scott and the aging Nolan Ryan.
 The series stood at 2-2 after four games, before the Mets and Dwight Gooden took down Ryan in Game 5.
 That set the stage for the sixteen-inning epic of Game 6, which some call the greatest playoff game ever played.

 Everyone reading this already knows how that series went.
 The Red Sox took a 3-2 lead into Game 6 and came within a Bucknerian inch of clinching their first world title in 68 years.
-We won’t dwell on any of that stuff right now, though, and we’ll end on this coda from John McNamara, the Red Sox manager, who said it best: ‘We lost Game Six, but they won Game Seven.’
+We won’t dwell on any of that right now, though.
+We’ll end instead on this coda from John McNamara, the Red Sox manager, who said it best: We lost Game Six, but they won Game Seven.

 That’s the truth, and it’s the only thing that matters.
 It doesn’t matter what happened in 1987, 1988, 1989, or on down the line.
-That Met’s team in 1986 won Game 7 of the World Series and, with it, immortality.
+That Mets team in 1986 won Game 7 of the World Series and, with it, immortality.

 Facebooktwitterredditpinterestlinkedinmail